 Giving Mental Health a Sporting Chance

-Richmond Wellbeing has partnered with the Mental Health Commission to give men’s mental health a sporting chance, through Bouncing Back, our free, four-part mental health awareness training program.
+To give mental health a sporting chance, Richmond Wellbeing has developed Bouncing Back, our free, four-part mental health awareness training program.
 This program was developed with the support of the Kalamunda Cricket Club.

 Suicide is the biggest killer of men aged 18-40… the average age range of sporting club members

 The Bouncing Back program provides clubs with tools to assess club members mental health and wellbeing.
 We offer clubs like yours:

 - Free face-to-face Bouncing Back mental health awareness training sessions

 - Information and updates via our Bouncing Back Facebook page and the Bouncing Back community chat group

-- Professional mental health training through our Cub Champions program
+- Professional mental health training through our Club Champions program

 - Connecting club members with local services that meet their needs

 The Covid-19 crisis has had a devastating effect on the mental health of many Western Australians thanks to job losses, lack of social interaction with family and friends and lack of normality when it comes to our everyday lives such as participating in our much-loved sports and exercise.